Ukraine poised for take off

 Ukrainian President Volodymyr Zelenskiy was elected on a wave of optimism in April 2019, but the reality of making changes that have been ignored for some three decades is much tougher.

-Scandal and war dominate the international headlines, but the country has already made significant progress in some areas, Tsivkach points out.
+Scandal and war dominate the international headlines, but the country has already made significant progress in some areas.
 The banking sector has been cleaned up and ended 2020 with its best month-on-month profits in four years, the coronacrisis notwithstanding.
 The lingering problem of high non-performing loans (NLPs) have now be provisioned for and don't represent a danger to the system anymore.

 A crucial new law on the sale of land has also been passed, albeit watered down and delayed from the more radical draft version.
 And most recently the Cabinet of Ministers has put in place a set of laws to define the conditions and perks for inbound investors.